 p.s my stocking is on the Left"

-We have so many questions.
+We have so many questions after reading this letter posted by a Redditor.
 Who sets an alarm on Christmas?
 And why so early?
-Who gets up at 6:00 a.m. on Christmas morning if they don’t work for Ebenezer Scrooge?
 Turn off your alarm!
-Also, we’re pretty sure Santa can find your stocking on his own.
-At least if you’d stop giving him such restrictive time limits.
+Also, we're pretty sure Santa can find your stocking on his own—at least if you'd stop giving him such restrictive time limits.

-We sense a lot of hostility in this letter.
-And we’re not entirely sure what they’re implying about Santa.
-His naughty list—sorry, “notty” list—is apparently empty, as is his good list.
-Which means… what exactly?
-That he’s terrible at record-keeping?
-That he doesn’t actually monitor the behavior of children?
-And what’s with that last diss?
-“Your life is empty.”
+We sense a lot of hostility in this letter posted by MichaelRahmani on Reddit.
+And we're not entirely sure what this kid is implying about Santa.
+His naughty list—sorry, "notty" list—is apparently empty, as is his good list.
+Which means… what, exactly?
+That he's terrible at record-keeping?
+That he doesn't actually monitor the behavior of children?
+And what's with that last diss?
+"Your life is empty."
 Wow, that is harsh.
-So they’re claiming that Santa has no soul, or is emotionally vacant?
-Way to get all Nietzche on everybody’s favorite jolly old elf.
+Way to go all nihilistic on Santa Claus.